-David Trimble 'changed lives', says Tony Blair ahead of funeral
+David Trimble had 'considerable strength of character and integrity', mourners told

 "The toughest thing is always to say to the people who support you that 'I've got to take you in a new direction, I've got to do something different'," the former prime minister said.

-"Because the easiest thing always to do with your own supporters is, frankly, to play the tunes they want to hear and to be prepared to introduce what to them, to many of them, is a discordant note.
+"Because the easiest thing always to do with your own supporters is, frankly, to play the tunes they want to hear.

-"That takes a lot, but it is what defines leadership in the end."
+"And to be prepared to introduce what to them, to many of them, is a discordant note, that takes a lot but it is what defines leadership in the end."

-Yes, there are still crises, but the main issues are no longer about life and death.

-Lord Trimble, a former law professor, faced down strong opposition from colleagues within his own party in order to sign the Good Friday Agreement 24 years ago.

-But critics opposed his decision to form a ruling executive which included Sinn Féin ministers in advance of the IRA agreeing to put its weapons beyond use.
+Critics opposed his decision to form a ruling executive which included Sinn Féin ministers in advance of the IRA agreeing to put its weapons beyond use.

-Unionist concern over the lack of IRA decommissioning ultimately cost him his job as UUP leader - he lost his Westminster seat to the Democratic Unionist Party (DUP) in 2005.
+Unionist concern over the lack of IRA decommissioning ultimately cost him his job as UUP leader - he lost his Westminster seat to the DUP in 2005.

 In his interview, Sir Tony said Lord Trimble was prepared to defend the Good Friday Agreement, even though he knew there would be a high personal cost.

-"David said to me when we concluded it: 'Ok I'm going to go with this and once I give you my word, I'll keep it.'
+"David said to me when we concluded it: 'Ok I'm going to go with this and once I give you my word, I'll keep it,'" Sir Tony said.

 "He did say: 'It's going to cause a lot of angst and anxiety and a lot of criticism for me in doing it.'
 But he said: 'Nonetheless, I think it's right and we will go for it'."